-Rigpa is an international network of centres and groups offering the Buddha’s teachings in a way that is both authentic and beneficial for people in the modern world.
-Rigpa offers courses and seminars in meditation and compassion, as well as a complete path of study and practice that follows every stage of the Buddha’s teachings.
+Rigpa is an international network of centres and groups offering the Buddha’s teachings in a way that is based on an authentic tradition, yet also relevant and beneficial for people in the modern world.
+Rigpa offers courses and seminars in meditation and compassion, as well as a complete path of study and practice for every stage of the Buddha’s teachings.

 Who are we?

-Sogyal Rinpoche's master Jamyang Khyentse Chökyi Lodrö was an incarnation of the great 19th century master Jamyang Khyentse Wangpo, who was one of the initiators of the Rimé movement.
+Such diversity is a continuation of the rimé or ‘non-sectarian’ approach, advocated by Sogyal Rinpoche's master Jamyang Khyentse Chökyi Lodrö who was an incarnation of one of the initiators of the rimé movement—the great 19th century master Jamyang Khyentse Wangpo.

-Buddhism and western science: In more recent years this open spirit of enquiry of the rimé tradition has also resulted in an active and mutually illuminating dialogue with experts from other disciplines, both spiritual and scientific, that continues to develop Tibetan Buddhism, in particular through Rigpa's conference programme.
+Buddhism and western science: In more recent years this open spirit of enquiry has also resulted in an active and a mutually illuminating dialogue with experts from other disciplines, both spiritual and scientific, that continues to develop Tibetan Buddhism, in particular including through Rigpa's conference programme.

 In July 2017 a number of allegations of misconduct were brought against Rigpa's founder, Sogyal Rinpoche.
 Following this, Rinpoche decided to retire as Spiritual Director and now has no organisational role in Rigpa.

 Rigpa also undertook a number of significant actions:

 —A new Vision Board was appointed, guided by spiritual advisors, and Rigpa boards agreed a new decision-making and governance structure;